3secondz-lab/hitchhiker/openpilot/README.md

 | (Duplicated name) | 1* |

 1. There are some duplicated names in different structures.
 They are renamed with their superclass name (ex.
 LeadData in ModelData and RadarState -> LeadDataModel and LeadDataRadar).

+## Notes

+1. Openpilot should use zmq for communication.